CDCgov/prime-reportstream/prime-router/docs/authz/authz-transition-plan.md

 * Implement profile groups (API > ReportStream API > Claims > sender_name)
 * API changes for new auth flow
   * Need to decide if cutting over or maintaining both APIs - see analysis in Questions section
+* Consider design for when auth service updates sender profiles (must be done via API)
 * Create test workflow in staging representative of production environment
   * Update workflow documentation to create new sender
 * Add auth/submissions endpoints to deployment and CI processes